• Skip to primary navigation

 Tables and chairs, a tea urn and sound system were included in the hire fee.
 The audio/visual equipment and a portable stage were available on request for a small charge.

 We called the venue and booked the room for 3 hours on the date we wanted.
-The actual party was for 2 hrs, but we needed to allow half an hour at the beginning to set up the room and half an hour at the end to tidy up and clear the room.
+The party was for 2 hrs, but we needed to allow half an hour at the beginning to set up the room and half an hour at the end to tidy up and clear the room.
 After booking the venue, we were able to prepare the invitations.

 2. INVITATIONS